techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

   - Mark the task as Completed when all steps are done.
 See [Update businessScenarioTask](/graph/api/businessscenariotask-update?view=graph-rest-beta).
   - Delete the task.
 See [Delete businessScenarioTask](/graph/api/businessscenarioplanner-delete-tasks?view=graph-rest-beta).

-    Some workflows might not have deterministic flows.
+    This feature allows your destination Teams app to govern the lifecycle of the task because some workflows might not have deterministic flows.
+As a result, the Planner app doesn't know whether all required steps are completed.
 For example, a finding during an inspection might result in the inclusion of several more steps in the inspection.
-As the Planner app can't determine whether all required steps are completed, this feature allows your Teams app to govern the lifecycle of the task.
 Similarly, users are prevented from updating task fields or marking the task as Completed.
-These actions might result in users making changes that conflict with what's reflected in your Teams app.
+These actions might result in users making changes that conflict with what's reflected in your destination Teams app.

 ## Create an app-powered task

-Here's how to use the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API to create an app-powered task.
+This section covers how to use the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API to create an app-powered task.

 Use the following HTTP POST request, where `{your-business-scenario-ID}` is your business scenario ID.